Donald Trump Prostitute Urination Scandal — Other Outlets Had The Dossier For Months But Didn’t Publish It

 They’re calling it “Watersportgate.”
-BuzzFeed recently published a 35-page dossier which explosively claimed that Trump hates Obama so much he hired prostitutes to urinate on a hotel bed the Obamas once slept in, reports Spiked.
+BuzzFeed recently published a 35-page dossier which explosively claimed that Trump hates Obama so much that he hired prostitutes to urinate on a hotel bed the Obamas once slept in, reports Spiked.

 The New York Times writes that the source of the dossier is Christopher Steele, a former British spy with “some credibility.”
 Steele reportedly “won a contract” to compile the information about Donald Trump.